JoshuaMularczyk/Solar-Powered-Smartphone-Battery-Charger/README.md

 <img width="231" alt="volatgefix2" src="https://user-images.githubusercontent.com/103919092/171946973-5ae8239b-4c4a-4da7-a379-1b64c578ddf0.PNG"><img width="638" alt="applereq" src="https://user-images.githubusercontent.com/103919092/171945713-fd5c0198-309d-4787-8156-a73bbe2ed5c6.PNG">

 This was the added circuitry talked about in the testing section.
-For the pcb that we printed, we had to make this manually with throughhole resistors and soldered it to the underside of the board. *Note since we are using 1A the Vbus pin needs 5V, the D- pin needs 2V, and the D+ pin needs 2.7V* This can be found in the following websites: [Pinout for USB](http://static.righto.com/files/charger-schematic.pdf) and [Values based on different Ampheres](https://kb.plugable.com/usb-hubs-cables-switches/usb-device-charging).
+For the pcb that we printed, we had to make this manually with through hole resistors and soldered it to the underside of the board. *Note since we are using 1A the Vbus pin needs 5V, the D- pin needs 2V, and the D+ pin needs 2.7V* This can be found in the following websites: [Pinout for USB](http://static.righto.com/files/charger-schematic.pdf) and [Values based on different Ampheres](https://kb.plugable.com/usb-hubs-cables-switches/usb-device-charging).
 ## Rev 7 Simulation
 I simulated our circuit in LTSpice

 <img width="937" alt="sim" src="https://user-images.githubusercontent.com/103919092/171796889-ca19fa5c-3ef4-4bb1-9945-8d61918285da.PNG">

 LTSpice has most of the components needed, but I had to import a library for the [LM3478](https://github.com/JoshuaMularczyk/Solar-Smartphone-Charger/blob/main/Simulations/LM3478_TRANS.lib) and the [csd17553q5a](https://github.com/JoshuaMularczyk/Solar-Smartphone-Charger/blob/main/Simulations/CSD17553Q5A.lib) mosfet.
-The schottkey diode used in the simulation is also not the exact same componenet as used in the schematic but another schottkey diode with the same specifications was used in its place.
+The schottkey diode used in the simulation is also not the exact same component as used in the schematic but another schottkey diode with the same specifications was used in its place.
 The simulation ran over night to get to 7 ms. The prolonged period of time was likely due to the laptop it was running on as well as the coupled inductors in the circuit.

 ### Voltage Outputs (5V 2.7V 2V)